 All full-time employees at New Pacific School participate in a qualified retirement plan including, but not limited to, State Teachers' Retirement System ("STRS") and/or the federal social security system, based on their eligibility to participate.
-All eligible PCI employees, regardless of part- or full-time status, contribute to STRS.
-All eligible classified staff members have access to PERS and/or 401(k).
+PCI credentialed employees participate in STRS.
 Non-credentialed staff who qualify will have the opportunity to participate in a 401(k) plan and automatically participate in social security.
 All staff after meeting the criteria may participate in the 401(k) program.
 Staff will have access to other employer-sponsored retirement plans according to policies developed by the PCI Board.
 The Corporate Accountant is responsible for ensuring that appropriate arrangements for retirement coverage will be made for all employees.